jason-a-phillips/ansible-localhost-test-environment/README.md

 ansible-playbook build-host.yml
 ```

-This will build the managed hosts' Docker containers.
-Alternatively, you could build the image with the Docker command in the `docker/` folder:
+This will build the managed hosts' Docker image.
+Alternatively, you could build the image with the `docker build` command in the `docker/` folder where the Dockerfile is located:

 ```bash
 docker build -t ansible-host .